XLSForm/xlsform.github.io/_sections/home-english.md

   </item>
 </root>
 ```
-A GeoJSON requires each feature, or point, to have an id and title property, or an attribute of the point.
-The GeoJSON must be defined by a single top-level FeatureCollection, and it currently only works for point geometry, as noted in detail on the [ODK documentation site](https://docs.getodk.org/form-datasets/#selects-from-geojson).
+A GeoJSON requires each feature to have an id and a title property.
+The GeoJSON must be defined by a single top-level FeatureCollection.
+Learn more from [the ODK documentation](https://docs.getodk.org/form-datasets/#selects-from-geojson).

 CSV, XML, and GeoJSON files may have additional columns, XML nodes, or features and custom properties as long as the above-mentioned basic requirements are met.

+This question type is generally the preferred way of building select questions from external data as it is the most versatile and works across applications.
+However, if your external data file consists of many thousands of lines, please test carefully whether the performance is satisfactory on the lowest-spec device you intend to use.
+If it is too slow, consider using [External Selects](#external-selects) or [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data) if your data collection application supports it.

+#### Specify custom columns for label and value

 If the CSV, XML, or GeoJSON files use different names for the choice `name` and `label`, add a column to the survey sheet named `parameters`, and specify the custom names with the `value` and `label` parameters.
 See usage examples below: